Bolingbrook Property Division Lawyer

 FAQs About Bolingbrook, IL Property Division Laws

-A: The assets that cannot be touched in a divorce are “separate property.”
+In Bolingbrook, the assets that cannot be touched in a divorce are “separate property.”
 In Illinois divorce proceedings, separate property assets like pre-marital property and individually received inheritances or gifts usually remain with one spouse.
 Separate property that becomes mingled with marital property or transformed into marital property becomes eligible for division.

-Q: Is My Wife Entitled to Half My Business if We Divorce in Illinois?
+Is My Wife Entitled to Half My Business if We Divorce in Illinois?

-A: No, a wife is not automatically entitled to half your business if you divorce in Illinois.
+No, a wife is not automatically entitled to half your business if you divorce in Illinois.
 A business obtained during marriage in Illinois typically falls under marital property classification, which allows for division during divorce proceedings.
 The worth of the business can be determined by several elements, which allows a judge to assign part of it to your wife, yet this doesn’t guarantee she will receive half the value.

-Q: What Are Property Lawyers Called?
+What Are Property Lawyers Called?

-A: Property lawyers are typically known as family law attorneys or divorce attorneys when they handle property division in divorce cases.
+Property lawyers are typically known as family law attorneys or divorce attorneys when they handle property division in divorce cases.
 Attorneys who focus on certain business valuations or real estate transactions might be known as property division attorneys or real estate attorneys, depending on their specific area of legal work.

-Q: How Long Do You Have to Be Married to Get Half of Everything in Illinois?
+How Long Do You Have to Be Married to Get Half of Everything in Illinois?

-A: Illinois law does not enforce a minimum marriage length requirement to claim half of the marital property.
+Illinois law does not enforce a minimum marriage length requirement to claim half of the marital property.
 The court determines a fair distribution of property through equitable distribution, which considers marriage duration and individual contributions instead of splitting assets equally.
 Even if one spouse did not contribute financially, the court will consider other contributions, such as child-rearing or homemaking.

 Contact Vahey Law & Mediation, LLC Today